Art History Courses

 The Art of Imperial China

 This course will examine the varied traditions and genres of art and architecture produced in China during its important imperial era from the Tang to Qing dynasties (7th century to late 19th century).
-Writing proficiency is required for a passing grade in this course.
+Writing proficiency within this discipline is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

-Prerequisite(s): ARH 252 or ARH 253 or ARH 254 or HY 113 or HY 114 or ANT 217 or REL 220
+Prerequisite(s): ARH 255 or ARH 256 or ARH 252 or ARH 253 or ARH 254 or HY 113 or HY 114 or ANT 217 or REL 220

 PW: Global Engagement, Writing